 LOXL2 inhibitors for multiple indications

-Lead compounds with differentiated PK / PD profile have been identified and have demonstrated efficacy in pre clinical models of fibrosis and cancer, have completed preclinical tox studies and are currently in phase 1 clinical trials.
-The LOXL2 program has been conducted in collaboration with UK biotechnology company Synairgen plc (LSE: SNG)
+The two lead compounds, each with differentiated PK / PD profile have demonstrated efficacy in pre clinical models of fibrosis and have completed preclinical tox studies.
+The first compound successfully completed phase 1 in October 2018.

 In addition to studying the safety and pharmacokinetic profile, the clinical trial also investigated the degree to which the drug can inhibit the target enzyme LOXL2 which is implicated in several different fibrotic diseases.
 Importantly, Pharmaxis has been able to demonstrate a large and highly significant inhibition of this enzyme in blood serum for a full 24 hours from a single dose and that daily dosing over a 14-day period now meets our targeted effect of greater than 80% inhibition at the 400mg dose.

 The second compound clinical trial will report in the December quarter of 2018.